camunda/camunda-docs/docs/components/modeler/bpmn/send-tasks/send-tasks.md

 ## Defining a task

-A send task must define a [job type](/components/modeler/bpmn/service-tasks/service-tasks.md#task-definition).
-It specifies the type of job that workers should subscribe to (e.g. `kafka`).
+A send task must define a [job type](/components/modeler/bpmn/service-tasks/service-tasks.md#task-definition); it specifies the type of job that workers should subscribe to (e.g. `kafka`).

 Use [task headers](/components/modeler/bpmn/service-tasks/service-tasks.md#task-headers) to pass static parameters to the job worker (e.g. the name of the topic to publish the message to).

-Define [variable mappings](/components/modeler/bpmn/service-tasks/service-tasks.md#variable-mappings) to transform the variables tpassed to the job worker, or to customize how the variables of the job merge in the process instance.
+Define [variable mappings](/components/modeler/bpmn/service-tasks/service-tasks.md#variable-mappings) to transform the variables passed to the job worker, or to customize how the variables of the job merge in the process instance.

 ## Additional resources

 :::tip Community Extension

 Review the [Kafka Connect Zeebe](https://github.com/camunda-community-hub/kafka-connect-zeebe).
-It's a community extension that provides a job worker to publish messages to a Kafka topic.
+This is a community extension that provides a job worker to publish messages to a Kafka topic.
 You can run it, or use it as a blueprint for your own job worker.